-The dropout rate in Argentina is one of the highest in Latin America.
-According to the UNESCO, only the 48% of students finish high school on time and terms.
-In addition, Argentinean students lead the ranking of absenteeism beside the 65 countries that participate in the Pisa tests.
-ACDI's challenge is to encourage children and adolescents to fully enjoy the educational system and take advantage of their education.
+The dropout rate in Argentina was already one of the highest in Latin America.
+According to the UNESCO, only the 48% of students finished high school on time, leading the ranking of absenteeism beside 65 countries of the Pisa tests.
+COVID-19 has deepened this situation.
+UNICEF shows that the percentage of students not receiving education has skyrocketed from 4% to 18%.
+Today, ACDI's efforts is centered in facilitating and encouraging children, families and schools' enjoyment of education.

-This program has a trajectory of 15 years and it's impact was proved by a university research.
-The dropout rate has decrease between the 10 schools involved and we count about 2000 children beneficiares.
-ACDI's method has permitted to reverse the experience of social inferiority and "inability" by providing experiences of participation, recognition, and skill development.
-However, the recent Argentine economic crisis has called to a strengthening of material and structural support.
+This program works since 20 years and it's impact was proved by a university research.
+The dropout rate has decrease between the 10 schools involved and ACDI's method has proved to be a positive way to reverse the sense of "social inferiority" or "inability" by providing self-awareness and empowerment to children and families by promoting experiences of participation, recognition, and skills development.

 This project has provided additional documentation in a PDF file (projdoc.pdf).